Daybreak (2010 TV programme)

-Daybreak is a British breakfast television program that was broadcast on ITV from 6 September 2010 to 25 April 2014.
+Daybreak was a British breakfast television programme that was broadcast on ITV from 6 September 2010 to 25 April 2014.
 Daybreak replaced GMTV, which aired its last weekday edition on 3 September 2010.
 Daybreak launched three days later.

 In March 2014, ITV announced that the show would end later in 2014 to be replaced by the launch of Good Morning Britain on 28 April 2014.

 History

 The decision to replace GMTV with Daybreak followed the full takeover of GMTV by ITV.
 Daybreak and Lorraine made up the weekday output of ITV Breakfast.
 At weekends, children's programming filled this slot.
 An advertising campaign, promoting the new franchise, started on 23 August, with short break-bumpers in between the start and end of an advertisement break, broadcast during the evening schedule of ITV.

 Pre-launch

 Chiles and Bleakley presented The One Show on BBC One together for nearly three years before leaving to join ITV.